yuanwow/yuanwow.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I'am a third-year Master student in the School of Artificial Intelligence at Sun Yat-sen University, supervised by [Prof. Xuehe Wang](https://sai.sysu.edu.cn/teacher/234)
+I‘m a third-year Master student in the School of Artificial Intelligence at Sun Yat-sen University (SYSU), supervised by [Prof. Xuehe Wang](https://sai.sysu.edu.cn/teacher/234).
+Previously, I obtained my B.Eng. in Mechanical Design, Manufacturing and Automation from University of Electronic Science and Technology of China (UESTC) in 2022.

 My research interest includes neural machine translation and computer vision.